terraform-google-modules/terraform-example-foundation/1-org/README.md

 **Note:** Currently, this module does not enable [bucket policy retention](https://cloud.google.com/storage/docs/bucket-lock) for organization logs, please, enable it if needed.

-**Note:** It is possible to enable an organization policy for [OS Login](https://cloud.google.com/compute/docs/oslogin/manage-oslogin-in-an-org) with this module.
-OS Login has some [limitations](https://cloud.google.com/compute/docs/instances/managing-instance-access#limitations).
-If those limitations do not apply to your workload/environment, you can choose to enable the OS Login policy by setting variable `enable_os_login_policy` to `true`.

 **Note:** You need to set variable `enable_hub_and_spoke` to `true` to be able to use the **Hub-and-Spoke** architecture detailed in the **Networking** section of the [Google Cloud security foundations guide](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke).

 **Note:** If you are using MacOS, replace `cp -RT` with `cp -R` in the relevant